The

 General

-by having anti-Legionary propaganda spread through rumors claiming
+against the Legion by having anti-Legionary propaganda spread

 including removing various prominent Legionaries from government